digital-asset/daml/docs/source/app-dev/authorization.rst

 - ``canReadAs(p)``: the right to read information off the ledger (like the active contracts) visible to the party ``p``
 - ``canActsAs(p)``: same as ``canReadAs(p)``, with the added right of issuing commands on behalf of the party ``p``

-The following table summarizes what kind of rights are required to access each Ledger API endpoint:
+The following table summarizes the rights required to access each Ledger API endpoint:

 +-------------------------------------+----------------------------+--------------------------------------------------------+
 | Ledger API service                  | Endpoint                   | Required right                                         |